YusuLab/chips/README.md

 ```
 ### Skip Processing Data

-If one does not want to process the raw data for any reason but just need the processed data, the full processed data is also available at [url].
+If one does not want to process the raw data for any reason but just need the processed data, the full processed data is also available at [https://zenodo.org/records/10795280?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6Ijk5NjM2MzZiLTg0ZmUtNDI2My04OTQ3LTljMjA5ZjA3N2Y1OSIsImRhdGEiOnt9LCJyYW5kb20iOiJlYzFmMGJlZTU3MzE1OWMzOTU2MWZkYTE3MzY5ZjRjOCJ9.WifQFExjW1CAW0ahf3e5Qr0OV9c2cw9_RUbOXUsvRbnKlkApNZwVCL_VPRJvAve0MJDC0DDOSx_RLiTvBimr0w].

 After downloading the processed data, please extract and put the data directory to "/de_hnn/data/" directory.